 Malaysia to ask Bangladesh to take back Rohingya refugees found at sea

-Malaysia will ask Bangladesh to take back about 300 Rohingya refugees detained after a boat carrying them entered its waters this week, Malaysia's defence minister said on Tuesday.
+Malaysia will ask Bangladesh to take back about 300 Rohingya Muslim refugees detained after a boat carrying them entered its waters this week, Malaysia's defence minister said on Tuesday.
+Muslim-majority Malaysia has been a favoured destination for ethnic Rohingya fleeing a 2017 military-led crackdown in Myanmar and more recently, squalid refugee camps in Bangladesh, in search of better prospects.

 ALSO READ